dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 to protect local shipping from the swarm.
 Yessir, but how?
 The Spanish frigate Cazadora is on the way from the N, but still too far out.
 The Perry is busy cleaning up a few other pirates further south along the coast and won't get there in time.
-So, the LST turns back to the fray!
+So, the LST turns back to the fray\!
 A lot more gun-work follows, and the LST soon has to retire black on ammo.
 The Perry does a good job too, with its helicopters performing valuable spotting work, finding a captured platform (which earns a Harpoon), and a 'rigged' tanker presumably captured for refuelling purposes (which earns another one).
 When she arrives the Cazadora turns out to be a very effective anti-pirate ship, with her 40mm cannons doing very good work, until eventually the pirate swarm is whittled down and rendered inoperative.
 Some of the Kenyan patrol boats arrive a day or two later to clean up the damaged stragglers which are heading home at low speed or are dead in the water, and air-strikes on the docks are also very helpful at dealing with a few dozen pirates still in port.
 The whole pirate situation took nearly two days to resolve, and I found myself continually getting pushed around by them, especially the swarms of fast moving RHIBs that even my destroyers (with their dwindling ammo reserves) didn't want to tackle head-on.

 Meanwhile the air situation was getting exciting.
 Down south the Brits